-For a large proportion of consumers, thrift stores are one of the first gateways to second-hand fashion.
+For many consumers, thrift stores are the first port of call for second-hand fashion.
 Paris has a large number of them, and it’s not easy to know which door to go through?
 Whether you’re looking for a vintage nugget, are on a budget or want to consume more responsibly, here’s an overview of the cheapest (and best) thrift stores in Paris!

 Les Sales Voleurs’ concept addresses

-Following in the footsteps of his €4 burgers, Mangez et casssez-vous, Aniss Messadeck has embarked on a thrift store adventure based on the same principle: offering products at mini mini prices!
-His first thrift shop, Les Sales Voleurs, was set up in the 20th arrondissement of Paris, with a well-thought-out concept featuring a safe-robbed by criminals décor, weekly arrivals and, above all, sliding-scale prices according to the day of the week (Friday: €4.5 / Saturday: €3.5 / Sunday: €4.5 / Monday: €3.5 / Tuesday: €2.5 / Wednesday: €1.50 and Thursday: €0.95).
+After his €4 burgers, Mangez et casssez-vous, Aniss Messadeck embarked on the thrift adventure with the same principle: offer products at mini mini prices!
+His first thrift shop, Les Sales Voleurs, opened in the 20ᵉ district of Paris, with a well-thought-out concept featuring a safe-robbed by criminals décor, weekly arrivals and, above all, sliding-scale prices according to the day of the week (Friday: €4.5 / Saturday €3.5 / Sunday: €4.5 / Monday €3.5 / Tuesday €2.5 / Wednesday €1.50 and Thursday €0.95).
 Since then, the Sales Voleurs family has expanded, with a store that looks like fast food, a prison or a cave!

 📍Location: several stores in the 5th, 11th, 15th and 20th arrondissements.